Pho(SC)-CTC -- A Hybrid Approach Towards Zero-shot Word Image Recognition: Methodology

 where $ L_c(\phi_c(x_i), c_c(y_i)) $ is the cross entropy loss between the predicted and actual PHOC representations, $L_s(\phi_s(x_i), c_s(y_i))$ is the squared loss between the predicted and actual PHOS representations, and $\lambda_c, \lambda_s$ are hyper-parameters used to balance the contribution of the two loss functions.

 Given a test image $x$, the Pho(SC)Net is used to predict the PHOC and PHOS representations to obtain the predicted attribute signature representation $[\phi_c(x), \phi_s(x)]$.
-The word whose attribute signature representation has the highest similarity (measured as cosine similarity) with $[\phi_c(x), \phi_s(x)]$ is the predicted word label for the test image, in the conventional ZSL setting, as defined below
+The word whose attribute signature representation has the highest similarity (measured as cosine similarity, Euclidean distance gave poor performance, see Tables [\ref{table:convzslresult},\ref{table:gzslresults},\ref{table:gzslresultseuclid}]) with $[\phi_c(x), \phi_s(x)]$ is the predicted word label for the test image, in the conventional ZSL setting, as defined below \begin{linenomath}